jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

-# OAI-PMH Verb to PubRouter API mapping
+# PubRouter's implementation of OAI-PMH Verbs

-This document describes the various [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs/requests and their interpretation by PubRouter.
+This document describes the various [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) verbs and their interpretation by PubRouter.

-The endpoint must be pointed at a specific repository like so:
+The endpoint must be targetted at a specific institution's dataset, like so:

-* `https://pubrouter.jisc.ac.uk/oaipmh/repo/<institution_id>` where <institution_id> is the account identifier of the institution
+* `https://pubrouter.jisc.ac.uk/oaipmh/repo/<institution_id>` where *<institution_id>* is the account identifier of the institution.

-Note that OAI-PMH sets are not available because the account ids should not be published explicitly.
+Note that OAI-PMH sets are not supported by PubRouter.

 ## Identify

-This verb asks the OAI-PMH server to identify itself and provide some useful information for the client
+This verb asks the OAI-PMH server to identify itself and provide some useful information for the client.

 Incoming parameters: